 Bringing the casket inside.

 The Minister and the start of the service.
 I have to say - for us modern folk - it's a tight fit when it comes to sitting in the pews.
-People were a lot skinnier and shorter back then - from the lack of food supplies to the hardtack life of tilling the soil.
+People were a lot skinnier and shorter back then - from the lack of proper food to the utter harshness of life.

 Vocal Tribute - Miss Adia Dobbins signing "Poor Wayfaring Stranger".
 I was sitting in the last row - which was why she is half hidden behind a pole and unfortunately - uploading video compresses the file and it comes out looking soft.
 But her voice rings out - loud and clear.
-By the time she was done - some people were crying.
+By the time she was done - alot of folks were wiping tears from their eyes.
 This is the second time I have heard her sing and I have to say - she truly has a gift!

 Heading back outside with the casket.